 - No onward chain

 - Gardens and grounds of approximately 2 acres

 - Eco-friendly and minimal running costs

 - Superb private village location

-- Outhouse suitable for conversion to a gym
+- Converted outhouse ideal for a gym

 - Potential annex conversion